Mobile device management: For mobile security

 All MDM products are built with an idea of Containerization.
-The MDM Container is secured using the latest cryptographic techniques (AES-256 or more preferred).
+The MDM Container is secured using current cryptographic techniques.
+As of 2026, the Cryptographic Module Validation Program (CMVP) has validated over 1000 active cryptographic modules that can be used for MDM.
 Corporate data such as email, documents, and enterprise applications are encrypted and processed inside the container.
 This ensures that corporate data is separated from the user's personal data on the device.
 Additionally, encryption for the entire device and/or SD Card can be enforced depending on MDM product capability.

 Secure email: MDM products allow organizations to integrate their existing email setup to be easily integrated with the MDM environment.
 Almost all MDM products support easy integration with Exchange Server (2003/2007/2010), Office365, Lotus Notes, BlackBerry Enterprise Server (BES), and others.
 This provides the flexibility of configuring email over the air.

 Secure docs: Employees frequently copy attachments downloaded from corporate email to their personal devices and then misuse it.
 MDM can restrict or disable clipboard usage into or out of the secure container, restrict the forwarding of attachments to external domains, or prevent saving attachments on the SD card.
 This ensures corporate data is secure.

 Secure browser: Using a secure browser can avoid many potential security risks.
 Every MDM solution comes with a built-in custom browser.
 An administrator can disable native browsers to force users to use the secure browser inside the MDM container.
 URL filtering can be enforced to add additional security measures.

 Secure app catalog: Organizations can distribute, manage, and upgrade applications on an employee's device using an App Catalog.
 This allows applications to be pushed onto the user's device directly from the App Store or push an enterprise developed private application through the App Catalog.
 This provides an option for the organization to deploy devices in Kiosk Mode or Lock-Down Mode.